lucasbasquerotto/cloud/README.md

 - When `origin` is `cloud`, the file path is relative to the cloud repository (specified in the main/context section, in the `repo` property).
 - When `origin` is `custom` (default), the file path is relative do a path that depends on where it is used.
 For example, if specified in a pod, it will be relative to the pod repository; if specified in an [extra_repo](#cloud-context-preparation-step), it will be relative to that repository.
 When there isn't a specific path to be used, it's equivalent to `cloud` (for example, when used in a service or in a task at [run_stages](run-stages)).

+### Transfer Content

+Some sections in the environment file accepts a `transfer` property that is a list of objects whose source (`src`) is a content (will behave like the above), except that the content won't be loaded to a variable/fact.
+Instead, it will be transferred to the destination (`dest`) specified (with an optional `mode` property to define the permissions, and a `when` property, that defaults to `true`, that will skip the transfer when it's `false`, which can also be used when overriding a transfer that has the same destination, to skip the transference, in sections that allow override transfers, that can be seen in the sub-schemas `main_node_info`, `main_pod_params_info` and `node_pod_info` in the [schema for the environment file](schemas/env.schema.yml)).

 ### Content Full Example

 Considering that the [project environment repository](#project-environment) has the following files: